Again, you strike me? Shall I expect this as a common occurrence? Tanna:

 - Offhand example in this animated GIF◊.

-- SCP Foundation: Once a person is de-possessed of SCP-572, "all psychological effects can usually be expunged by a single swift blow to the back of the subject's head."
+- SCP Foundation, SCP-572 Katana of Apparent Invincibility.
+Once the Katana is removed from the victim's grasp, "all psychological effects can usually be expunged by a single swift blow to the back of the subject's head."

 - Poor Phelous gets one in Kickassia Part 2:

 Phallus, send the signal to sound the charge!
 Phelous:

 Okay, first of all it's "Phelous", not "Phallus", and second of all, the guy is standing right there looking at you.
 Why don't you send the signal yourself?
 N. Bison:

 ) Just do it.

 - Nearly every other interaction between Andrea and Bentley23, in Marvel Nextgen consists of this, with Bentley on the receiving end.